 “The music is basically a howling banshee on repeat.”

-“It feels like the only time I get any fun out of this game is when it is too easy, and it starts getting easy about halfway through a game, so the entire first half is just god-awful grindy nonsense where combat doesn't make any sense, and engaging in it isn't even prudent because dislodging one militia unit from a minor faction from a hex can take a ridiculous amount of resources if you don't have an overwhelming advantage in technology.”
+“It feels like the only time I get any fun out of this game is when it is too easy and it starts getting easy about halfway through a game, so the entire first half is just god-awful grindy bullshit where combat doesn't only make any sense but engaging in it isn't even prudent because dislodging one militia unit from a minor faction from a hex can take such a stupid amount of resources if you don't have an overwhelming advantage in technology.”

 “But when there are 8 different major and minor factions attacking you at once, not to mention random squid creatures moving strategically to cut off every supply line you own, it goes from challenging to tedious.”